minkphp/docs/en/index.rst

-different drivers (read in "`Different Browsers - Drivers`_" chapter) for every browser emulator and providing you with the easy way to control the browser ("`Control the Browser - Session`_"), traverse pages ("`Traverse the Page - Selectors`_") or maniupage page elements ("`Manipulate the Page - NodeElement`_").
+different drivers (read in "`Different Browsers - Drivers`_" chapter) for every browser emulator and providing you with the easy way to control the browser ("`Control the Browser - Session`_"), traverse pages ("`Traverse the Page - Selectors`_") or manipulate page elements ("`Manipulate the Page - NodeElement`_").

 Different Browsers - Drivers
 ----------------------------

-How does Mink provides a consistent API for very different browser library types, often written in different languages?
+How does Mink provide a consistent API for very different browser library types, often written in different languages?
 Through drivers!
 Mink driver is a simple class, that implements ``Behat\Mink\Driver\DriverInterface``.
 This interface describes bridge methods between Mink and real browser emulators.
-Mink always talks with browser emulators through it's driver - it doesn't know anything about how to start/stop or traverse page in that particular browser emulator - it only knows what driver method it should call in order to do this.
+Mink always talks with browser emulators through its driver - it doesn't know anything about how to start/stop or traverse page in that particular browser emulator - it only knows what driver method it should call in order to do this.

 Mink comes with three drivers out of the box:

-* ``GoutteDriver`` - provides bridge for `Goutte <https://github.com/fabpot/goutte>`_
+* ``GoutteDriver`` - provides a bridge for `Goutte <https://github.com/fabpot/goutte>`_
   headless browser.
-Goutte is a classical pure-php headless browser, written by creator of Symfony framework - Fabien Potencier.
+Goutte is a classical pure-php headless browser, written by the creator of the Symfony framework - Fabien Potencier.

-* ``SahiDriver`` - provides bridge for `Sahi <http://sahi.co.in/w/>`_ browser
-  controller.
-Sahi is a new JS browser controlled, that fastly replaced old Selenium testing suite.
-It's both easier to setup and to use than classical Selenium.
-It has GUI installer for each popular operating system out there and able to control every system browser through special bundled proxy server.
+* ``SahiDriver`` - provides a bridge for `Sahi <http://sahi.co.in/w/>`_ browser controller.
+Sahi is a new JS browser controller, that fastly replaced old Selenium testing suite.
+It's both, easier to setup and to use than classical Selenium.
+It has a GUI installer for each popular operating system out there and is able to control every systems browser through a special bundled proxy server.

 .. versionadded:: 1.1

-* ``ZombieDriver`` - provides bridge for `Zombie.js <http://zombie.labnotes.org/>`_
+* ``ZombieDriver`` - provides a bridge for `Zombie.js <http://zombie.labnotes.org/>`_
   browser emulator.
-Zombie.js is headless browser emulator, written on node.js.
-  It supports all JS interactions, that Sahi does and works almost as fast as Goutte does.
+Zombie.js is a headless browser emulator, written on node.js.
+It supports all JS interactions that Sahi does and works almost as fast as Goutte does.
 It's best of both worlds, actually, but still limited to only one browser type (Chromium), also it's still slower than Goutte and requires node.js and npm to be installed on the system.

 GoutteDriver
 ~~~~~~~~~~~~